 5. Windows Server 2019 & SQL

 - Hybrid: A hybrid approach, that combines on-premises and cloud environments working together, is a core element of a datacenter modernization strategy.
 Server 2019 makes it easier to connect existing Windows Server deployments to Azure services.
-With Windows Admin Center and Windows Server 2019, customers can use hybrid features like Azure Backup, Azure File Sync, disaster recovery to extend their datacenters to Azure.
+With Windows Admin Center and Windows Server 2019, customers can use hybrid features like Azure Backup, Azure File Sync, and disaster recovery to extend their datacenters to Azure.

 - Security: In Windows Server 2019, we extended support of Shielded VMs to Linux VMs.
-On the Detect and Respond front, Microsoft enabled Windows Defender Advanced Threat Protection (ATP), that detects attacks and zero-day exploits among other capabilities.
+On the Detect and Respond front, Microsoft enabled Windows Defender Advanced Threat Protection (ATP), which detects attacks and zero-day exploits among other capabilities.
 Windows Server 2019 also includes Defender Exploit Guard to help you elevate the security posture of your IT environment and combat ransomware attacks.

 - Hyper-converged Infrastructure (HCI): HCI with cost-effective high-performance software-defined storage and networking allows deployments to scale from small 2-node, all the way up to 100s of servers with Cluster Sets technology, making it affordable regardless of the deployment scale.